Well, the preliminary overnights, TV ratings are in, and the day three numbers for the Democrat National Convention are down.

 Obama's not Monday Night Football.

-And they goofed it.
+And they goofed crazy.

-I thought that was on purpose.
+And I thought that was on purpose.

-I I thought they they they know what what uh well, yeah.
+I thought they know what bed.

 He left the party less than 24 hours after realizing that he got cheated.